luanps/organize_images/README.md

   <li>  run <em>./organize_images/iphone-photo-conversion.sh</em>
 </ul>

-Additionaly, you can organize your images by date on folders.
+Additionaly, you can organize your images on subfolders by date.
 For this, go to destination folder <em>~/iphone-fotos</em> and run
 <em>./organize_images/image-to-folder.sh</em>